- Lottery grants

 Promoting Lottery Grants Board support

-Grant recipient organisations must acknowledge the Lottery Grants Board's support in publicity materials, such as event programmes, and in annual reports.
+Grants must acknowledge the Lottery Grants Board's support in any publicity materials, such as event programmes or annual reports.
 Where a building project has been assisted, involving grant funding of more than $30,000, a plaque may be provided to be displayed prominently on the facility.